radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 6. Click **Save** and then **Yes** to apply the change to the server.

+>[!warning]
->[!warning] any data in the default location is lost if the storage location is changed.
+>Any data in the default location is lost if the storage location is changed.
 If you have data in the existing location that you want to keep, export it to an LDIF file and after the storage location is changed, import this LDIF file.

 If RadiantOne is deployed in a cluster, the value of the storage location parameter is also assigned to all other nodes.
 The drive location indicated in the value must exist on the file system of each node.
 The nodes cannot leverage a single shared drive.